If a dad bod means a man is comfortable in his own skin, does this mean that a ripped physique with a six-pack means a man hates on himself?

 The self-discipline that’s required to have an underwear model’s body likely carries over to many other aspects of his life.

-If you see a guy like this, it’s a pretty safe bet that he doesn’t have a drinking problem, doesn’t smoke and doesn’t snort cocaine.
+If you see a guy like the one below, it’s a pretty safe bet that he doesn’t have a drinking problem, doesn’t smoke and doesn’t snort cocaine.

 I wonder if the surveyed women actually think that buff men are NOT comfortable in their skin.